ilyankou/geocoder-for-google-sheets/README.md

   - block = 001

 ## How to insert script into any Google Sheet
+  - Download or fork the Google Sheets scripts (.gs) from this GitHub repo
   - Go to your Google Sheets > Tools > Script Editor
   - File > Create New Script File
   - Copy and paste contents of your preferred script (such as geocoder-census-google.gs)